Advisor: Prof. Dr. Eduardo Guerra (unibz) [eduardo.guerra@unibz.it]

 In the past, the development of a software system could be explained as a line, with planning, beginning and an ending delivery.
 With technology advances, continuous delivery emerged, turning this process into a cycle that can be repeated without never reaching a final delivery.
 In this scenario, companies started to have problem scaling large monolithic applications, because they require knowledge about all the system for changes, this knowledge usually ended up concentrated in a few developers that took part on the building of the application.
 This leads to business changes being held by engineering limitation.
 Microservice comes up as a solution that allow fast pace development in large systems and fits better the necessities of a fast delivery market.

-Microservice is a software architecture style, in which, the responsibilities and business functionalities are split into independently deployable components, each component has its own codebase and is called a "microservice"[3].
+[3].
 These services communicate through APIs, Application Programming Interfaces, these interfaces work as contracts, containing rules, protocols and tools, that other services may follow to be able to communicate with it.

 Microservices components follow the rule of single responsibility, each component is responsible for doing only one thing and must do it well.
 This allows organizations to split the concerns in multiple cores, each with its own sets of services where the ramp up and specialization is easier, since it can be focused on specific area.
 For example, a common split of teams on big techs is in functional areas: mobile client, web client, data management, back-end development, etc.